TykTechnologies/tyk-demo/deployments/instrumentation/README.md

 ### Environment variable

-The Docker environment variable `TRACING_ENABLED` is required to be set to `TRUE` in the `.env` file.
+The Docker environment variable `INSTRUMENTATION_ENABLED` is required to be set to `1` in the `.env` file.
 The bootstrap process will set this automatically when running the `up.sh` script.

 ## Usage